Please note...

 Animals & people form the most amazing bonds, which give us the chance to do stuff we wouldn't otherwise perhaps do - animals can be amazing at helping people move out of their comfort zones- all for the pure love of animals.
 Visit our picture gallery, Animals Volunteer

 Donkeys visit residential homes where they are providing cheer, joy and smiles to residents, their families and staff.
-Meantime in Spain, rescue donkeys are doing amazing work to help children

 In Asia, Dr Dog is making lots of people very happy as he visits elderly folk.